 (#3155)(#7176)The total number of spatial streams for the EHT TB PPDU summed across all the scheduled users using MU-MIMO is less than or equal to 8.

-The maximum number of spatial streams supported by a STA for SU transmissions is indicated in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element
+(#4627)The maximum number of spatial streams supported by a STA for SU transmissions is indicated in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element where, as defined in 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this field is determined in turn by the maximum number of spatial streams supported among the transmit-related subfields of dot11EHTSupportedEhtMcsAndNssSet20MhzOnlyImplemented for a 20 MHz-only non-AP STA and by the maximum number of spatial streams supported among the transmit-related subfields of dot11EHTSupportedEhtMcsAndNssSetmplemented for other STAs.

 36.3.13.3.3 LDPC coding